 No...this is not a road paved with gold!!!
 It is our corn after an accident.

-On the very first load to the elevator...an new employee with years of previous CDL experience lost control, overturned our truck and narrowly escaped serious injuries.
-Although hospitalized, the guardrail nearly came inside the truck cab.
+On the very first load to the elevator...an new employee with years of previous CDL experience lost control, overturned our truck, was hospitalized, but narrowly escaped serious injuries.
+Although the guardrail nearly came inside the truck cab and his injuries would have been far worse!

 The truck was total loss and left us short of capacity for the rest of the season.
 We used a grain vacuum to clean up the mess.
 We recovered all the corn except for about 50 bushels that fell into the creek or onto the highway shoulders.

 When you are planting in wet-muddy conditions and get stuck, you have a serious problem.
-You can never back up a stuck planter up so about all you can do is to dig in front of all 12 planter tires and pull very carefully on the tractor.
+You can never back up a stuck planter...so about all you can do is to dig in front of all 12 planter tires and pull very carefully on the tractor.

 2009 was a very wet harvest season resulting in saturated soil conditions.
 This partially loaded cart had one wheel break through the surface and sink nearly 4 feet!!!
 Luckily the discharge auger was on the high side so we were able to offload the corn and pull the cart out.